 In Pursuit of Sleep

-This blog contains information about my new non-fiction book on insomnia titled, In Pursuit of Sleep: The Origins of Insomnia and What to Do About It.
+This blog contains the entire manuscript of my new non-fiction book on insomnia titled, In Pursuit of Sleep: The Origins of Insomnia and What to Do About It.
 Its thesis is that sleep is not waiting to come to you.
 You have to go get it.

-This blog provides an assortment of subjects all on writing novels.
+This blog contains on its homepage links to all chapters in the book.
+All the material is there online.
+It also provides an assortment of subjects, all on writing novels.
 It even has a review or two.
 All updates to my book Novelsmithing, The Structural Foundation of Plot, Character, and Narration appear here.

 Story Alchemy: The Search for the Philosopher’s Stone of Storytelling

-I’m writing a new book on novel writing based on the theories of analytical psychologist C. G. Jung.
-It primarily deals with the use of Jung’s techniques of Active Imagination and Dream Interpretation.
-The blog contains my thoughts on the subject as the book develops.
-The raw material for the book comes from my experiment with Active Imagination and Dream Analysis documented in my other blog The Iris of Time.
+Story Alchemy primarily deals with the use of Jung’s techniques of Active Imagination and Dream Interpretation as the creative force for generating creative story material.
+The blog contains the entire finished work as well as post concerning the realtime effort while generating the material.
+The raw material for the book came from my experiment with Active Imagination and Dream Analysis documented in my other blog The Iris of Time.

 The Iris of Time

 This blog documents my personal excursion into Jung’s Active Imagination.
 It also contains a description of what I believe are my more important dreams.
-I’m doing this in conjunction with the writing of a new book titled Jungian Novelsmithing.
+I’m doing this in conjunction with the writing of Story Alchemy.

 Introduction to Greek Mythology